ilyakava/flare-up/README.md

 Available via `flare-up help copy`.

-At Sharethrough we're somewhat opinionated about having configuration (esp. credentials) present as environment variables (re: [Twelve-Factor App](http://12factor.net/)).
-That being said, it can be a pain to export variables when you're testing a tool and as such, we support specifying all of these on the command-line.
+While we'd prefer if everyone stored configuration variables (esp. credentials) as environment variables (re: [Twelve-Factor App](http://12factor.net/)), it can be a pain to export variables when you're testing a tool and as such, we support specifying all of these on the command-line.

 ```
 Usage: